Nikkeljohn/filpcart/README.md

 ### Content

-- All the guitar images were taken from [Thomann](https://www.thomann.de/ie/index.html).
+- All the producrt  images were taken from google
-- All the blog content was taken from the [Guitar Player](https://www.guitarplayer.com/)

 - README Documenting was inspired by [Retro Reboot](https://github.com/adamgilroy22/retro-reboot/) and [FreshCats](https://github.com/RickofManc/fresh-casts)

 ### Acknowledgements

-- I would like to thank my wife (Larissa Paz), for believing in me, and allowing me to make this transition into software development.
+- I would like to thank my wife (shintu), for believing in me, and allowing me to make this transition into software development.
-- I would like to thank my Code Institute's menthor, Brian Macharia, and the tutor team for their assistance with troubleshooting and debugging some project issues.
+- I would like to thank my Code Institute's mentor (Dasiy and )&(Juliia_Konn), and the tutor team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank the Code Institute Slack community for the moral support; it kept me going during periods of self doubt and imposter syndrome.
+- I would like to thank the my friends and family.

 Back to [top](#table-of-contents)